Toxic Divorce: What To Expect And How To Stay Sane

 On a final note, put your toxic divorce in its place by following a self-imposed divorce curfew.
 Do not do anything divorce-related after 8 pm.
 Shifting your focus to something positive (or at least nothing to do with divorce) will help you sleep, calm down your nervous system, and focus on your future.

 Is your divorce turning toxic?
 Learn how to protect yourself by formulating a clear legal strategy.
 We can help.
-To get answers to all your questions about high conflict divorce, including parenting time and parental alienation concerns, please contact us to schedule your free attorney consultation.
+To get answers to all your questions about high conflict divorce, including parenting time and parental alienation concerns, please contact us to schedule your initial attorney consultation.
 Take the first step towards securing your future.
 Call us today: 888-888-0919, or please click the button below.